noopurAg/web-scraping/README.md

 It has different categories , so in the current program I am reading the link , and title of the tutorial for category orchestration.

-You need to change urls for different categories and add in a loop
+You need to change urls for different categories and add in a loop''

+You can start contributing to this repo by adding some content in web scraping for different sites.